-Serbia, Bosnia: Mineco Ltd mining, good results and further investment in lead and zinc mines19.
-May 2015. / Mining
+Serbia, Bosnia: Mineco Ltd mining, good results and further investment in lead and zinc mines, Mining

 Mineco Ltd ( Mineco Limited) has been achieving good results in two active lead and zinc mines in Serbia and intends to continue investing in this business because there are still vast unexploited resources”, said the managers of this British company.